jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

    1. File -> Save As -> Enter Report Name -> Save

-   2. Preview and see the result
+   2. Preview to see the result

    Result: